Jaymon/chef-cookbooks/daemon/README.md

 * `command` -- string -- the command that will be run.
 Because Systemd is used, the path has to be absolute.
 * `count` -- integer -- how many instances of the daemon you want to run.
 * `action` -- symbol -- defaults to `:start` but can be set to `:nothing` to have the daemon not be started once configured
+* `verify` -- boolean -- defaults to `true` which means all commands have to be valid and files have to exist.
+Sometimes you are creating a daemon for something that might not exist yet so set this to `false`.
+From [the docs](https://docs.chef.io/resources/systemd_unit/#unit-file-verification):

+    > Specifies if the unit will be verified before installation.
+Systemd can be overly strict when verifying units, so in certain cases it is preferable not to verify the unit.
+The unit file is verified using a `systemd-analyze verify` call before being written to disk.
+Be aware that the referenced commands and files need to already exist before verification.

 ## Using